 I normally don’t take any of this with me when traveling overseas due to weight and it is usually easier to grab Alkaline batteries in any country if I need them.

-I always make sure that I travel with an unlocked smartphone, so that I can buy a SIM card and use my phone for calls and Internet.
-Sometimes it is useful to travel with a small router like the TP-Link N300 that can take SIM cards, since not every carrier in other countries is going to allow you to share data from your smartphone.
+I always make sure that I travel with an unlocked smartphone so that I can buy a SIM card and use my phone for calls and the Internet.
+Sometimes it is useful to travel with a small router like the TP-Link N300 that can take SIM cards since not every carrier in other countries is going to allow you to share data from your smartphone.

 When traveling overseas, don’t forget to add / consider other items such as passport, travel insurance, etc.